 - 6 cloves garlic peeled and minced

-- 1 tbsp fresh ginger grated or minced (approx 1" nub of ginger root)
+- 1 tablespoon fresh ginger grated or minced (approx 1" nub of ginger root)

 - 2 red bell peppers sliced (or colour of choice)